pivot2dataengineering/my-first-cloud-pipeline/README.md

 3. Select the correct account
 4. Select the cloud project to use
 5. Sign in with google cloud code at the bottom of the screen

 ![cloud_icon](artifacts/cloud_code.png)

-5. Create a virtual environment by typing ```python -m venv .venv ```
+6. Create a virtual environment by typing ```python -m venv .venv ```
-6. Activate the virtual environment by typing ```cd .venv/scripts/activate```
+7. Activate the virtual environment by typing ```cd .venv/scripts/activate```
-7. Install the required packages by typing ```pip install -r requirements.txt ```
+8. Install the required packages by typing ```pip install -r requirements.txt ```
-5. Search for TODO tags in <i>extract_transform.py, load.py </i> & <i>main.py</i> and replace accordingly.
+9. Search for TODO tags in <i>extract_transform.py, load.py </i> & <i>main.py</i> and replace accordingly.
-6. Press play on <i>extract_transform.py</i> or in the console type ```python extract_transform.py``` - This is print out a tidy table of weather data
+10. Press play on <i>extract_transform.py</i> or in the console type ```python extract_transform.py``` - This is print out a tidy table of weather data
-7. Press play on <i>load.py</i> or in the console type ```python load.py``` - This should load some dummy data in bigquery
+11. Press play on <i>load.py</i> or in the console type ```python load.py``` - It might open up a browser for you to sign in with your google login once again.This should load some dummy data in bigquery.
-8. Check in Bigquery console that the data has been uploaded and delete the table.
+12. Check in Bigquery console that the data has been uploaded and delete the table.
-9. Press play on <i>main.py</i> or in the console type ```python main.py```.
+13. Press play on <i>main.py</i> or in the console type ```python main.py```.
 This will update the weather data for the date range entered into Bigquery.
-10. Check Bigquery and confirm the data has been updated.
+14. Check Bigquery and confirm the data has been updated.

 ### In Web Browser (Grafana cloud)
-11. Head over to Grafana cloud
+15. Head over to Grafana cloud
+16. Follow the instructions to connect to Bigquery and create a dashboard
+17. Spend hours getting the graph to look good and step back and be proud!
-11. Chill out and pat yourself on the back for creating your first Cloud Data Pipeline.
+18. Chill out and pat yourself on the back for creating your first Cloud Data Pipeline.